-Whatever is applicable, be it the solar system, frogs, vegetables, or even spiders, my coloring pages cover a wide range of animals, plants, and more.
+Whatever is applicable, be it the solar system, frogs, vegetables, or even spiders, my kids sheets cover a wide range of animals, plants, and more.

 Encourage children to look up facts about their topic and write them down on the page; have them color it in and then bind the pages together.

 About five pages are ideal, and at the end, they’ll have a cute little fact booklet that they can trade with their siblings or other students!